-Facts Hypoglycemia, also called low blood sugar, is an abnormally low concentration of glucose in a dog’s blood.
-Glucose is produced when the dog consumes carbohydrates, and is used as energy for all the dog’s cells, activity, and basic body function.
+Facts Hypoglycemia also called low blood sugar, is an abnormally low concentration of glucose in a dog’s blood.
+Glucose is produced when the dog consumes carbohydrates and is used as energy for all the dog’s cells, activity, and basic body function.
 When the dog produces more glucose than it needs, that glucose converts to glycogen and is stored in the dog’s muscles and liver for it to use in the future.
 When those stores fill up, the glycogen is converted to fat and stored in fat cells.
 Hypoglycemia is dangerous because the brain needs glucose to function.
 When a dog’s blood glucose level is too low, brain damage and death can result.

 Causes The glucose level of the blood depends upon the amount of carbohydrates the dog eats, the glucose produced from the liver’s glycogen stores, and the glucose used by the dog’s body.
 Abnormalities in any of these three areas can cause hypoglycemia.
 Most cases of canine hypoglycemia occur when the body uses an excessive amount of glucose, when rapidly-dividing cancer cells use the glucose for energy, or when diabetic dogs are given too much insulin.
 If a dog has high levels of insulin, it will often have hypoglycemia, too.
 The pancreas creates insulin, which controls the amount of glucose in the blood.
-Insulin-secreting tumors of the pancreas, liver sarcoma or carcinoma, malignant melanoma, leukemia, sepsis, pregnancy, insulin overdose, prolonged exercise, Addison’s disease, pancreatitis, ingestion of ethylene glycol, renal failure, malnutrition, starvation, or any other type of cancer can cause hypoglycemia.
+Insulin-secreting tumours of the pancreas, liver sarcoma or carcinoma, malignant melanoma, leukaemia, sepsis, pregnancy, insulin overdose, prolonged exercise, Addison’s disease, pancreatitis, ingestion of ethylene glycol, renal failure, malnutrition, starvation, or any other type of cancer can cause hypoglycemia.

 Prevention For dogs at risk, it is important that they be fed frequently to prevent hypoglycemia.
 Their diets should be high in complex carbs, fat, and proteins.
 Hunting or working dogs should have a meal of high fat and protein several hours before being set to work.
 This will keep their blood sugar levels high enough to keep them going for the duration.